 For undergraduate students who attended accredited (by the Commission on Higher Education) two-year community or county colleges, the following applies:

-- Students transferring from a two-year institution may use up to seventy-two transfer credits toward a baccalaureate degree at Monmouth University, providing these credits fulfill degree requirements.
-Students who attended both two-year and four-year institutions may apply a maximum of twenty-four additional credits at the 200-level or higher (as determined by the four-year institution where these courses were taken) toward baccalaureate degree requirements at Monmouth University, providing these credits fulfill degree requirements.
-Students who attended only a four-year institution may apply a maximum of ninety-six credits toward a baccalaureate degree at Monmouth University, providing these credits fulfill degree requirements.
+- Students transferring from a two-year institution may use up to sixty-nine transfer credits toward a baccalaureate degree at Monmouth University, providing these credits fulfill degree requirements.
+Students who attended both two-year and four-year institutions may apply a maximum of twenty-one additional credits at the 200-level or higher (as determined by the four-year institution where these courses were taken) toward baccalaureate degree requirements at Monmouth University, providing these credits fulfill degree requirements.
+Students who attended only a four-year institution may apply a maximum of ninety credits toward a baccalaureate degree at Monmouth University, providing these credits fulfill degree requirements.

 - Full-time students at accredited community or county colleges who have maintained continuous semester-to-semester attendance and who graduate in five or fewer semesters in AA, AS, or AAS (nursing only) degree programs will be considered for acceptance as transfer students at Monmouth University.
 Provided such students begin their enrollment at Monmouth in the first or second semester immediately following their graduation from the two-year institution, they may elect to follow the Monmouth University curriculum that was in effect at the time they entered the two-year college.
 Students must request matriculation in the prior catalog by writing to the Office of the Registrar within the first semester of attendance.
 Please be aware that accreditation or state mandate may make a program unavailable.